skovsboll/suburb/README.md

 ### A taste of Suburb

 Build definitions live in files called `subu.rb`.
 In this one, two output files are declared.
-They are connected through the `ins:` named argument.
+They are connected through the `using:` named argument.

 `subu.rb`: (&larr; the build definition file)